 To develop our ideas, we first train vanilla Transformers with some commonly used length generalization methods, including the original sinusoidal positional encoding, ALiBi, and RoPE.
 The results on \textbf{\texttt{Successor}} and \textbf{\texttt{Addition}}, together with the performance of our ABC scheme, have been shown in figure \ref{fig.main} at the beginning of the paper.
 All models achieve some levels of interpolation but none could extrapolate beyond training length.
 RoPE and vanilla Transformer perform almost identically, dropping precipitously to almost 0 accuracy once the length goes beyond 6.
 We observe similar patterns with other tasks.

 To figure out the causes of failure to extrapolate, we extract and analyze the attention weights of the vanilla model on \textbf{\texttt{Successor}} and \textbf{\texttt{Addition}}.
-Detailed analysis is presented in appendix \ref{sec.attn}.
-The conclusion is very clear: the vanilla Transformer correctly learns the attention patterns up to the training length and fails beyond that.
+Figure \ref{fig.attn} shows the attention heat maps of one specific head in the last decoder layer when decoding \textbf{\texttt{Successor}} and \textbf{\texttt{Addition}} tasks.
+Lighter colors represent higher weights.
+More detailed analysis is presented in appendix \ref{sec.attn} but the patterns are very clear: the vanilla Transformer correctly learns the right attention patterns up to the training length and fails beyond that.
 This correlates perfectly with the extrapolation performance shown in figure \ref{fig.main}.